cloudflare/workers-sdk/.changeset/brave-numbers-wash.md

 "@cloudflare/vitest-pool-workers": patch
 ---

-chore: bump vitest dependency to version 1.5.0
+fix: loosen the peer dependency version on vitest to support versions ranging from 1.3.0 to 1.5.0